hawkeyesec/scanner-cli/README.md

 ### Java:
  - __FindSecBugs (findSecBugs)__: Wraps [FindSecBugs](https://find-sec-bugs.github.io/) to find common security issues in Java Projects.
 It analyzes the jar generated after performing `mvn package` or `gradle stage`.

 I really, really do welcome people writing new modules so please check out [lib/modules/example-shell/index.js](lib/modules/example-shell/index.js) as an example of how simple it is, and send me a pull request.

 ### Current Limitations
  - Entropy is disabled by default because it can return a lot of results, which are mostly misses, to run it please use the `-m entropy` switch.
 Personally I use this manually checking over code bases I have inherited.
- - We only look inside the contents of files up to 20kb, I plan to add configuration options in the future to allow you to change this.
+ - We only look inside the contents of files up to 80kb, I plan to add configuration options in the future to allow you to change this.

 ## Running Hawkeye
 I wanted Hawkeye to be as flexible as possible, as a result it supports numerous methods of execution.

 ### Standalone (command line)
-There are two ways to run Hawkeye from the command line, the first is the easiest if you have nodejs on your host, simply type `npm install -g hawkeye-scanner` which will add the `hawkeye` binary to your path.

-If you don't have nodejs on your machine, or simply don't want anything on your host, you can use docker with `docker run --rm -v $PWD:/target stono/hawkeye`.

-__Note__: If you opt for docker and you are on macosx, please be aware that the `osxfs` is approx 20x slower than native filesystem access, so if you're scanning a particularly large project you may experience some slow down and the `npm` choice would be a better option.

-### As part of your docker-compose file
+#### Using Docker (recommended)
+As Hawkeye wraps a lot of other dependencies, the easiest way to run it is using docker.
+Simply type `docker run --rm -v $PWD:/target stono/hawkeye`.

+#### Using docker-compose
-This is where Hawkeye is lovely, lets say you have project which has a `Dockerfile`, with lines like this in:
+Lets say you have project which has a `Dockerfile`, with lines like this in:

 ```
 COPY . /app